52North/sos-importer/README.md

 ### :white_large_square: 0.5

    * *Features*
+     * Support for specifing the Feeder class, e.g. multi or single threaded versions are avialable (see `FEEDER_CLASS`).
      * Support for specifing the number of importer threads via <SosMetadata><Importer importerThreads="#-of-threads">
      * Better handling of one time feeding
      * Support for time zone identifier, e.g. Europe/Berlin (see `TIME_ZONE_IDENTIFIER`).